None

 If it seems like nothing’s safe, think again.
 There are many foods you can and should eat for a healthy pregnancy and healthy outcomes.

-Because your blood volume is increased to support your developing fetus, you’ll need 150% of the iron intake that people who aren’t pregnant do, ACOG says.
+Because your blood volume is increased to support your developing fetus, the daily iron requirement during pregnancy is 150% of the iron intake of people who aren’t pregnant, ACOG says.
 Take a prenatal vitamin with iron—most contain the extra 9 milligrams you’ll need daily—and eat iron-rich foods, such as:

 • Lentils and beans